chef/chef-web-docs/content/resources/powershell_script/_index.md

   new_in: '12.21'
   description_list:
   - markdown: 'The domain of the user user specified by the user property.
-      If not specified, the user name and password specified by the user and password properties will be used to resolve that user against the domain in which the system running Chef Infra Client is joined, or if that system is not joined to a domain it will resolve the user as a local account on that system.
+      If not specified, the username and password specified by the `user` and `password` properties will be used to resolve that user against the domain in which the system running Chef Infra Client is joined, or if that system is not joined to a domain it will resolve the user as a local account on that system.
 An alternative